Explore Grades 6-8

 Yes!
 Each year, members of our faculty and staff sponsor several extracurricular clubs that meet before or after the regular school day at no extra cost to families.
-For the 2016–17 school year, there are six clubs that meet once a week: Math Club, Jazz Band, Junior Bearitones (singing), Digital Media Club, Chess and Strategic Games, and the Form II Film Society.
+Clubs, which usually meet once a week, change from year to year, but staples include Math Club, Jazz Band, Junior Bearitones (singing), Chess and Strategic Games, and the Form II Film Society.

 Our class sizes average 14 students in the Middle School so you will get to know your classmates well.
 Sports, theatrical arts, music groups, lunch, clubs and advisory groups offer other ways to meet and bond with new people from your grade and others.